Tame and wild primes in direct products of commutative rings: Tame and wild primes

 It is clear that $\pi^{-1}_{k}(\mathfrak{p})=\prod\limits_{i\in S}I_{i}$ where $I_{k}=\mathfrak{p}$ and $I_{i}=R_{i}$ for all $i\neq k$.
 Throughout this article, for each $k\in S$, we call the element $e_{k}:=(\delta_{i,k})_{i\in S}$ the $k$-th unit idempotent of $R$ where $\delta_{i,k}$ is the Kronecker delta.
 The following result gives us information about the geometric aspects of tame primes.

-\begin{theorem} If $R=\prod\limits_{i\in S}R_{i}$ is a direct product of the nonzero rings $R_{i}$, then the set of tame primes of $R$ is an open subscheme of $\Spec(R)$.
+\begin{theorem} If $R=\prod\limits_{i\in S}R_{i}$ is the direct product of nonzero rings $R_{i}$, then the set of tame primes of $R$ is an open subscheme of $\Spec(R)$.
 This scheme is affine if and only if the index set $S$ is finite. \end{theorem}

 \begin{proof} Let $T$ be the set of tame primes of $R$.
 We first show that $T=\bigcup\limits_{k\in S}D(e_{k})$ where $e_{k}$ is the $k$-th unit idempotent of $R$ for all $k$.
 The inclusion $T\subseteq\bigcup\limits_{k\in S}D(e_{k})$ is obvious.
 To see the reverse inclusion, let $P$ be a prime ideal of $R$ with $P\in\bigcup\limits_{k\in S}D(e_{k})$.
 Then $e_{k}\notin P$ for some $k$.
 It follows that $e_{i}\in P$ for all $i\neq k$, because $e_{i}e_{k}=0$.
 We claim that $\pi_{k}(P)$ is a prime ideal of $R_{k}$.
 Clearly it is an ideal of $R_{k}$, since $\pi_{k}$ is surjective.
 It is also a proper ideal of $R_{k}$, because if $1\in\pi_{k}(P)$ then there exists some $a=(a_{i})\in P$ such that $a_{k}=1$, then $e_{k}=e_{k}a\in P$ which is a contradiction.
 Now suppose there are $a,b\in R_{k}$ such that $ab\in\pi_{k}(P)$.
 Then there exists some $x=(x_{i})\in P$ such $x_{k}=ab$.
 Then consider the elements $y=(y_{i})$ and $z=(z_{i})$ in $R$ where $y_{i}=1$ and $z_{i}=x_{i}$ for all $i\neq k$ and $y_{k}=a$ and $z_{k}=b$.
 Then $yz=x\in P$.
 Thus $y\in P$ or $z\in P$.
 It follows that $a\in\pi_{k}(P)$ or $b\in\pi_{k}(P)$.
 This establishes the claim.
 Now we show that $P=\pi^{-1}_{k}(\mathfrak{q})$ where $\mathfrak{q}:=\pi_{k}(P)$.
 The inclusion $P\subseteq\pi^{-1}_{k}(\mathfrak{q})$ is obvious.
 If $r=(r_{i})\in\pi^{-1}_{k}(\mathfrak{q})$ then $r_{k}\in\mathfrak{q}$.
 So there exists some $b=(b_{i})\in P$ such that $b_{k}=r_{k}$.
 Then $e_{k}r=e_{k}b\in P$.
 Hence, $r\in P$.
 Thus $P$ is a tame prime of $R$, i.e., $P\in T$.
 Therefore $T=\bigcup\limits_{k\in S}D(e_{k})$ is an open subset of $\Spec(R)$.
 If the index set $S$ is finite, then it can be seen that $T=\Spec(R)$ is an affine scheme.
 Conversely, there exists a natural number $n\geqslant1$ such that $T=\bigcup\limits_{k=1}^{n}D(e_{i_{k}})=D(e)$ where $e:=\sum\limits_{k=1}^{n}e_{i_{k}}$, because the underlying space of every affine scheme is quasi-compact.
 If $S$ is infinite, then we may choose some $d\in S\setminus\{i_{1},\ldots,i_{n}\}$.
 Thus $e_{d}e=0$ and so $D(e_{d})=D(e_{d})\cap D(e)=D(e_{d}e)=D(0)$.
 Since $e_{d}$ is an idempotent, we get that $e_{d}=0$.
 But this is a contradiction, because $R_{d}$ is a nonzero ring. \end{proof}